Listing Websites about Measles Health

 (8 days ago) Measles is a very contagious viral disease that especially affects children and can cause severe health problems, including severe diarrhea, ear infections, blindness, pneumonia, and encephalitis (swelling of the brain).

-(6 days ago) What Is Measles?
-Measles is a very contagious respiratory infection.
+(6 days ago) Measles is a very contagious respiratory infection.
 It causes a total-body skin rash and flu-like symptoms.
 Measles is rare in the United States thanks to widespread immunization.
+But millions of cases happen worldwide every year.
+Measles (also called rubeola) is caused by a virus, so there's no specific medical treatment for it.

 Measles - NYC Health